 “Adults should move more and sit less throughout the day.
 Some physical activity is better than none” reads the first key guideline of the updated Physical Activity Guidelines for Americans released just a month ago.

-For optimal health it is recommended that adults get 150-300 minutes of moderate-intensity exercise per week, or 75-150 minutes of vigorous aerobic activity per week, or a combination of moderate- and vigorous-intensity exercise.
+For optimal health, it is recommended that adults get 150-300 minutes of moderate-intensity exercise per week, or 75-150 minutes of vigorous aerobic activity per week, or a combination of moderate- and vigorous-intensity exercise.

-The latest CDC statistics shows that just 24% of adults in the U.S. engage in physical activity (PA) and only 26% of adolescents complete 1 hour or more of moderate-and/or vigorous-intensity physical activity daily.
+The latest CDC statistics show that just 24% of adults in the U.S. engage in physical activity (PA) and only 26% of adolescents complete 1 hour or more of moderate-and/or vigorous-intensity physical activity daily.

 Taking Steps to Move Out of Your Comfort Zone

 Physical activity calls for movement, and movement can sometimes mean getting a bit sweaty and uncomfortable.
 Compared to sitting on the couch, laying on a hammock, napping, or even watching other people exercise on tv (oddly, this could actually help), movement may sound like a chore.